mies/wercker-perceptor/views/werckerjson.md

 }
 ```

-By utilizing the `customSteps` directive we can add any build steps we might like, in this case exporting some language settings and compiling our `less` stylesheets.
+By utilizing the `custom steps` directive we can add any build steps we might like, in this case exporting some language settings and compiling our `less` stylesheets.

 We also add a `postDeployTest` directive to see if our application is running through a `curl` command.